Therapy Concerns

 Self-compassion and accepting others and yourself.

-Coping with the loss of a relationship where balance wasn’t possible.
+Coping with the loss of a relationship.

 Letting go of unhelpful shame and fear that limits your relationship satisfaction.